mikedory/Buzzkiller/README.md

 	./buzzkiller.py -f exampleFile.txt -v --log 'output.txt' many various peak performance top-down silo

+And depending on what you're searching, you'll probably see output like this:

+	Here goes some parse magic...

+	checking file named weaselwords.txt
+	checking file named buzzwords.txt
+	checking file named officewords.txt

+	Alrighty, let's see what you've got here:

+	WEASELWORD: many
+	WEASELWORD: few
+	OFFICEWORD: bandwidth
+	OFFICEWORD: orbit
+	BUZZWORD: cloud

 Oh also, you'll need the [argparse](http://docs.python.org/dev/library/argparse.html) module for Python.
 If you're running Python 2.7+, you should already have it.
 If not, you should be able to install it with easy_install or apt-get or whatever works on the system you're using.

-Finally, I should note, the list of buzzwords is cobbled together from a few internet sources discussing the matter, most notably [this post](http://www.adamsherk.com/public-relations/most-overused-press-release-buzzwords/) from [Adam Sherk](http://www.adamsherk.com/)'s blog post on the subject.
+Finally, I should note, the list of buzzwords is cobbled together from a few internet sources discussing the matter, most notably [this post](http://www.adamsherk.com/public-relations/most-overused-press-release-buzzwords/) from [Adam Sherk](http://www.adamsherk.com/)'s blog post on the subject and [Marlys Harris' column on office terms](http://moneywatch.bnet.com/saving-money/blog/consumer-reporter/words-you-should-never-use-at-the-office-unless-you-have-to/292/?tag=col1;blog-river).
 More will be added, and attributed, accordingly.